 Topics covered under this section are as follows-

-This is the entire course at Intermediate Level of CA Course.
+This is the entire syllabus at the Intermediate Level of the CA Course.

 The last level in this journey is CA Final.
-The course of Final level is divided into eight subjects and these eight subjects are further divided into two groups.
+The course of the CA Final syllabus is divided into eight subjects and these eight subjects are further divided into two groups.
 One of the paper from the eight papers is elective.
 Students are given a number of subjects from which they can opt a subject.

-At the time of registration for the final course you have to opt a subject from the elective paper.
+At the time of registration for the final course, you have to opt for a subject from the elective paper.
 Other subjects are mandatory for all.

 These subjects are based on the new syllabus introduced by the ICAI.